JacobMGEvans/README.md/README.md

 Greetings!

-A little about myself, I create blog posts, volunteer in tech communities (VetsWhoCode, KCD, Testing Library, etc...) and contribute to open source software. 🚧WIP...🏗️
+A little about myself, I create blog posts, volunteer in tech communities (VetsWhoCode, KCD, Testing Library, etc...) and contribute to open source software.
+All part of my continous learning and improvement.

 ---